jppaled/wostrim/README.md

 ## Why I did this ?
 I didn't want to have a twitch account, but to be able to know which of my streamers on twitch was on live

-# Todo
-- make it works with twitch api token